CoinFabrik/geppetto/README.md

   <img src="./assets/GeppettoMini.png" alt="Geppetto Logo"/>
 </p>

-Geppetto is a sophisticated Slack bot that facilitates seamless interaction with multiple AI models, including OpenAI's ChatGPT-4, DALL-E-3, and the Gemini model.
-This versatility allows for a rich variety of AI-driven interactions tailored to team requirements.
+Geppetto is a sophisticated Slack bot that facilitates seamless interaction with multiple AI models, including OpenAI's ChatGPT-4, DALL-E-3, and Google's Gemini model.
+This versatility allows for a variety of AI-driven interactions tailored to team requirements.
 This project is brought to you by [DeepTechia](https://deeptechia.io/), where the future of technology meets today’s business needs.

 ## Features